code-vega/AzureDevOps/README.md

 ## The PowerScripts are split into 5 parts.
 1)Connect to Azure.
-2)Deploy a Storage Account and a Web App from a GitHub HTML repository.
+2)Deploy a Storage Account and a Web App from a GitHub HTML repository (Azure.com>More>Resources>Code Samples>HTML Web App).
 3)Deploy a Web App from your local Machine (ZIP file located in WebApps Branch).
 When prompted for path do not include quotation marks.
 4)Deploy a Blank SQL Server and populate it with a relational database from a GitHub repo.
 5)Delete the Resource Group therefore deleting all the apps, databases and storage accounts.